 I also am frugal!
 I have champagne tastes and a beer budget!
 And when I say budget, I am talking not only about money, but space and time as well.
 All three of these commodities are precious, and I don’t like to spend them without intent.

-I’m a mom (to 2 boys, 10 & 14), a wife (my husband is a musician/university administrator), a biology teacher to non-biology majors at the University of Redlands, and…an art quilter, struggling to fit all these hats on my head (note: none of these hats is that of a housecleaner!)
-I’ve begun merging my worlds by writing about what I do in various Art Quilting Magazines and appearing on Quilting Arts TV (see here for details), I have a DVD out that traces my process from start to finish, and I’ve begun teaching online dyeing classes, so I can share my love of color, and the skills to create it, with lots of fellow color lovers!
+I’m a mom (to 2 boys, 13 & 17), a wife (my husband is a musician/university administrator), a biology teacher to non-biology majors at the University of Redlands, and…an art quilter, struggling to fit all these hats on my head (note: none of these hats is that of a housecleaner!)
+I’ve begun merging my worlds by writing about what I do in various Art Quilting Magazines and appearing on Quilting Arts TV (see here for details), I have a DVD out that traces my process from start to finish, another one all about my signature quilting style called Free Motion Machine Sketching, and I’ve begun teaching online dyeing classes, so I can share my love of color, and the skills to create it, with lots of fellow color lovers!

 My goal is to fill life with color & pattern that makes people happy!